 When you need to position labels on complex surfaces, employ materials like RealCloth, or manage the seams and direction of a texture on your item, good UVs are vital.
 If your geometry lacks useful UVs, you can use the Unwrap UV tool to produce UV coordinates for your objects.

 You may control how UV coordinates are generated by selecting seams, charts, and directions.
 When you’re pleased with a group of charts, press unwrap, you can then adjust the angle and scale of each chart to make them match.

-The Unwrap UV tool in Keyshot can be accessed from the Ribbon’s Tools section, or by right-clicking on a part in the scene tree or Real-time view.
+The UV Unwrapping tool in Keyshot can be accessed from the Ribbon’s Tools section, or by right-clicking on a part in the scene tree or Real-time view.
 A selection dialog will appear if you do not choose anything when launching the tool.
 You can either click on the Real-time View to highlight the part you want to unwrap in the list, or you can pick the part you want.
 You have two options to approach depending on the sort of item you want to unwrap: quick and advanced unwrap.

 You could use Quick Unwrap, Unwrap Shell if your item is a basic shell (an object with open edges).
 With just one click, you’ll be able to unwrap your object.
 For sphere geometry (closed meshes), the method will not work, and for cylinders, the Advanced Unwrap method will get the best results.

 Advanced Unwrap allows you to build several charts, determine where seams should be placed, and regulate the UV-coordinates’ U-direction as well.